Dynom/TySug/README.md

 @todo

 ## As a library
-You can use the various components that make TySug individually or as a whole.
+You can use the various components that make up TySug individually or as a whole.

 ### Example